How to understand that a cough is dry. Dry and wet cough: differences

 But there are other reasons for the appearance of a wet cough:

 2. Laryngitis and bronchitis.
 A wet cough indicates that the treatment is helping.
 The patient begins to feel better.
 The attacks stop.
-Now the patient controls the cough.
+Now the patient himself controls the cough.

 3. .
 This is a complication that usually begins with bronchitis.
 The sputum will be the color of rust.
 It is urgent to call an ambulance.